User123698745/rss-bridge/docs/06_Helper_functions/index.md

 **Notice:** Due to the current implementation a value greater than 86400 seconds (24 hours) will not work as the cache is purged every 24 hours automatically.

 # GraphQLEndpoint executeQuery
-The `GraphQLEndpoint` is a helper class for interacting with a GraphQL endpoint.
+`GraphQLEndpoint` is a helper class for interacting with a GraphQL api endpoint.
 The class function `executeQuery` is a wrapper around `getContents` for requesting data from that GraphQL endpoint using the given `GraphQLQuery` object.
 When the `errors` property in the query result is set, a `GraphQLException` gets thrown.
 Otherwise, the `data` property of the query result gets returned as an appropriate PHP type.
 ```PHP
 $endpoint = new GraphQLEndpoint('your URI');
 $query = new GraphQLQuery(